 A verse every Christian should commit to memory is Matthew 6:33: "But seek first the kingdom of God and His righteousness, and all these things shall be added to you."

 Jesus taught us to pray, "Your kingdom come.
 Your will be done.
 On earth as it is in heaven" (Matthew 6:10).
-This is praying for a day when God will bring heaven to earth and will bring His rule on this planet.
+This is praying for a day when God will bring heaven to earth and bring His rule on this planet.
 God still has a plan for planet Earth.
 He will rule and reign here, and as believers, we will rule and reign with Him.
 So that is in the future.

 When we pray and seek the Kingdom of God, we are also praying for the rule and reign of the kingdom of God in our lives.
 This is when Jesus is in charge.
-On one occasion Jesus said, "For indeed, the kingdom of God is within you" (Luke 17:21), where He was speaking of himself.
+On one occasion, Jesus said, "For indeed, the kingdom of God is within you" (Luke 17:21), where He was speaking of himself.
 When you are under His lordship, and when He is in control of your life, that is the kingdom of God.
-It is not rules and regulations, but "righteousness and peace and joy in the Holy Spirit" (Romans 14:17).
+It is not rules and regulations but "righteousness and peace and joy in the Holy Spirit" (Romans 14:17).

 Praying "The Kingdom Come"

 "This, then, is how you should pray: "'Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
-And lead us not into temptation,[a] but deliver us from the evil one. "
+And lead us not into temptation, but deliver us from the evil one. "

-In what is commonly refered to as the "Lord's Prayer”, we are taught to pray not only for God's will to take control of our lives but also that the saving Gospel would spread throughout the earth.
+In what is commonly referred to as the "Lord's Prayer," we are taught to pray not only for God's will to take control of our lives but also that the saving Gospel would spread throughout the earth.
 We have become a part of God's kingdom when we accept the sacrifice of Jesus Christ and repent.
 We are then called to be witnesses of Jesus, to tell others about Him and that we would remain surrendered to His will for our lives.